mlowicki/termtodo/README.md

 Drink coffee at 9:00:
 ```
-:a @9:00 "morning coffee"
+:a @9:00 "coffee with Joe"
 ```

-Do your workout at 10:00 every week day:
+Do your workout at 10:00 every weekday:
 ```
 :add "0 10 * * 0-5" workout
 ```